Monitoring Forces in Tunnel Sections with Force Meters and DAQ Systems

 Understanding structural loading for safe and sustainable tunnel infrastructure

 In complex infrastructure projects such as tunnels, it is crucial to continuously monitor structural loads.
-In cities such as Amsterdam, Antwerp, Brussels and Rotterdam tunnels are used intensively and exposed to dynamic forces.
-The use of force meters, linked to DAQ systems (Data Acquisition Systems), provides essential data on the loading conditions of tunnel sections – from segment connections to foundation structures.
+In cities like Amsterdam, Antwerp, Brussels, and Rotterdam, tunnels are heavily used and exposed to dynamic forces.
+The use of force meters , coupled with DAQ (Data Acquisition Systems) systems , provides essential data on the load condition of tunnel sections – from segment connections to foundation structures.

 What are dynamometers and how do they work in tunnels?

-Force meters, also called load cells, measure forces such as compressive, tensile or shear loads on structural elements.
-In tunnels they are used for, among other things:
+Force meters , also known as load cells, measure forces such as compressive, tensile, or shear loads on structural elements.
+In tunnels, they are used on, among other things:

-In combination with a DAQ system the forces are recorded, analysed and visualised in real time.
+In combination with a DAQ system , the forces are recorded, analyzed, and visualized in real time.
 This creates a complete picture of the structural integrity during and after the construction phase.

 Why force measurements are essential in tunnel construction and management